mala-lab/GraphNC/README.md

 # GraphNC
-Official implementation for  paper "Normality Calibration in Semi-supervised Graph Anomaly Detection"
+Official implementation for the  paper  <a href="https://arxiv.org/abs/2510.02014">"Normality Calibration in Semi-supervised Graph Anomaly Detection"</a>